luis-valdez/Learning-Journal/index.md

 - When you're stuck working in a team, invert the problem.
 This is about coming in a brainstorm with the worst possible ideas, this will break the ice and provide you a fresh moment to re-invert the problem.
 - Partner Up.
 A lot of legends have partners, why wouldn't you?
 - Fail.
 If you're willing to fail, you won't be afraid of tackling bigger problems.
 And bigger problems are what you need for growth.
-> *The first draft of anything is sh!t* -Ernest Hemmingway
+> *"The first draft of anything is sh!t."* -Ernest Hemmingway

 ***
 ###[How Progress Really Happens](https://www.youtube.com/watch?v=f2QEUIX18Ik)